Dr. Frank Naeymi-Rad and Dr. Theresa Kepic Scholarship for Biomedical Informatics

 To maintain the Scholar Status, the student will submit a quarterly report following the IMO report format and make a formal presentation either in person or via teleconference to IMO and OHSU on their work.
-The student will need to maintain a GPA of 3.0 and maintain good standing in the OHSU program.
+The student will need maintain a GPA of 3.0 and otherwise good standing in the OHSU program.
 The student will also submit a poster or paper for presentation at an appropriate scientific meeting (with travel expenses funded by the scholarship if the submission is accepted).

 Please provide the following information in two pages or less:

 4. Describe your vision for applying standards-based terminology using IMO tools to solve health-related problems

 5. Please provide a description of a proposed project using standards-based terminology, with 1-3 sentences for each of the following sections: